anishmalladi05/PRICE_TRACKER/README.md

 # PRICE_TRACKER
 PARAMETRIC PRICE TRACKER
 This parametric price tracker allows you to see your goal to a date, price, or anything else!
 Just set how many chips you want and print!
+I made it so I can visualize how close I am to getting my X2D, not just be ambiently aware.

 <h1>Video Assembly:</h1>